terrorizer1980/litmus/Converting-modules-to-use-Litmus.md

 layout: page
 ---

-The following example walks you through converting a module to use Litmus testing.
+The following example walks you through enabling Litmus testing in a module.

-The process involves adding code to the following files:
+The process involves editing or adding code to the following files:

 1. The `Gemfile`
 2. The `Rakefile`